 We loved walking along the cobbled lined streets, through the old Roman archways and down the narrow alleyways.
 There are lots of delicious ice-cream stalls and cafes along the way if you want to escape the crowds during the summer months.

 Also, Zadar is known for its Maraschino cherry liqueur so I would definitely recommend buying a bottle to bring home or maybe having a sip or two to try it out.
-If you want to avoid the crowds and read other useful advice when travelling to Croatia, then check out my post about top mistakes to avoid in Croatia.
+If you want to avoid the crowds and read other useful advice when travelling to Croatia, then check out my post about planning a trip to Croatia.

 There are also walking tours available in Zadar if you want to learn more about the history from the locals.
 If you are on a budget you can try out Eduardo’s free walking tour but there is also the option of booking a customised walking tour with a highly reputable company which you can book here.

 Climb to the top of the Bell Tower